ccc6501/WLED-Docs/README.md

 The easiest way to preview the documentation locally is with Docker, but you can also do it by installing mkdocs-material with Python.
 We'll outline both options below.
 In either case, you'll need a local copy of this repository to work with (either via `git clone https://github.com/Aircoookie/WLED-Docs` or by downloading the sources).

 #### Run Locally with Docker

+If Docker is not permitted in your environment, skip to the MkDocs instructions below.

 You must have [Docker](https://www.docker.com/products/docker-desktop/) installed.
 From a terminal in the `WLED-Docs` folder, run: